Update 21/06/2020: following lots of feedback and questions on Twitter, I have updated the post to include a few more options.

 How do I use Auth0 or Okta for authentication?

-How do I support social log-in such as Facebook or Google?
+How do I support social log-ins such as Facebook or Google?

 Where does Cognito Identity Pool fit in?

 The same approach can be applied with API Gateway.
-In which case, we need to use
+In this case, we need to use

 AWS_IAM authentication and control access with IAM policies.

 How can I use group-based authentication with Cognito User Pools?

 This is possible with API Gateway, but it takes a lot of work as you can see from the official guide :